-Ever since the emergence of ‘tiki-taka’ football which was first introduced by Pep Guardiola’s excellent Barcelona side a few years ago, many youth coaches have been trying to ‘copy’ this style of play.
+Ever since the emergence of ‘tiki-taka’ football (one touch football) which was first introduced by Pep Guardiola’s excellent Barcelona side a few years ago, many youth coaches have been trying to ‘copy’ this style of play.

 Now this is not a bad thing, as trying to emulate the best sides in football should be encouraged but unfortunately what we tend to see is them being misinterpreted.

 A common practice for youth football coaches today is to install the rule of only allowing their players to play one-touch football in training.
 This can be seen with age groups young as 6 years old, who have still not developed the basic skills to execute this skill in the game.

 Young players need to follow a progressive program that will take them through all the ‘critical skills’ at the appropriate stages of their development.